 It’s no fluke that many traditional Thanksgiving dishes are based on those vegetables that are in season right now.
 Think of dishes such as sweet potato casserole, roasted squash, brussels sprouts, cranberry sauce and pumpkin pie.

-2. Order your Thanksgiving turkey from a local farm
+2. Order your Thanksgiving turkey from a small farm

 Right now, grocery store freezers are overflowing with frozen turkeys that were raised and slaughtered as part of America’s industrial food system.